abcAssess/abcAssess-legal/INTERNAL_COMPLIANCE/future-ideas.md

 ## Account & Administrative Features

+### Internal Usage Stats — Near-Term: Use MongoDB Atlas Charts (free, no build needed)
+All underlying data (accounts, classes, students, assessment records) already lives in MongoDB.
+Before building anything custom, use **MongoDB Atlas's built-in Charts feature** — free, point-and-click, no code or Emergent prompt required — to view things like total accounts, total assessments run, active beta usage, etc. directly from existing data.

+### Internal Stats Dashboard (Future — only if Atlas Charts proves insufficient)
+A polished, in-app, founder-only dashboard summarizing usage (active accounts, total assessments run, most-used assessment types, subscription/trial breakdown once Stripe exists).
+Worth building only after a few weeks/months of real usage data exist (so the numbers are actually meaningful) AND only if Atlas Charts turns out to be too clunky for regular use.
+Try the free option first.

 ### Admin Level Account
 A school or center director level account that sits above individual teacher accounts.
 Admin would be able to:
 - View all classes across the program